Installation¶

 Kubernaut Operator (Production)¶

-The Kubernaut Operator manages the full lifecycle of the Kubernaut platform on OpenShift: secret validation, database migrations, CRD installation, deployment of all 11 microservices, RBAC, NetworkPolicies, OCP Routes, and status reporting.
+The Kubernaut Operator manages the full lifecycle of the Kubernaut platform on OpenShift: secret validation, database migrations, CRD installation, deployment of all 14 component workloads, RBAC, NetworkPolicies, OCP Routes, and status reporting.
 It is a singleton — one Kubernaut CR named kubernaut per cluster.

 Installation¶

-The operator is available through OLM (Operator Lifecycle Manager) or direct deployment:
+The operator is available through OLM (Operator Lifecycle Manager) or direct manifest deployment:

 - OperatorHub (recommended) — Install from the OperatorHub catalog in the OpenShift Console